consensuslayer/fhenix-docs/docs/devdocs/Solidity API/FHE.md

 function sealoutput(ebool value, bytes32 publicKey) internal pure returns (string)
 ```

-performs the sealoutput function on a ebool ciphertext.
+performs the sealoutput function on an ebool ciphertext.
 This operation returns the plaintext value, sealed for the public key provided

 _Pure in this function is marked as a hack/workaround - note that this function is NOT pure as fetches of ciphertexts require state access_